E-Waste Recycling Event

 Electronic waste is one of the fastest growing waste streams today and it is growing at three times the rate of municipal waste globally.
 The EPA estimates 20-50 million tons of electronic waste are disposed worldwide every year.
 E-waste represents 2 percent of the U.S.'s trash in landfills, but it equals 70 percent of overall toxic waste.
 Only 12.5 percent of e-waste is currently recycled.
 Recycling 1 million laptops saves the energy equivalent to the electricity used by 3,657 U.S. homes in a year.

-Accepted items include, but are not limited to: computers, cell phones, printers, scanners, TV's (one per vehicle), gaming consoles, VCRs, DVD players, CDs/DVDs, battery operated devices, appliances with cords, such as microwaves, blenders, stoves, refrigerators, lab equipment, power tools, medical equipment, lead-acid and rechargeable batteries.
+Accepted items include, but are not limited to: computers, cell phones, printers, scanners, TV's, gaming consoles, VCRs, DVD players, CDs/DVDs, battery operated devices, appliances with cords, such as microwaves, blenders, stoves, refrigerators, lab equipment, power tools, medical equipment, lead-acid and rechargeable batteries.
 You may also drop-off ferrous and non-ferrous scrap metal, light bulbs, ballast, and other metal items for evaluation.

 Collection bins for small items such as cell phones, CDs/DVDs, batteries, and small